codepath/android_guides/Debugging-Exceptions-within-your-App.md

 ## Overview

-When building Android apps, your app is bound to crash from time to time.
+When building Android apps, your app is bound to crash from time to time or exhibit strange unexpected behavior.
 You know you have experienced a runtime exception when you see this in your emulator or device:

 <img src="http://i.imgur.com/lMTPBfk.png" />

-Don't worry!
-This is normal and there's a specific set of steps you can take to solve this.
-Refer to the guide below or [these debugging slides](https://docs.google.com/presentation/d/1DUigTm6Uh43vatHkB4rFkVVIt1zf7zB7Z5tpGTy2oFY/edit#slide=id.g38d66bc5a_0175) for more a detailed look at debugging crashes and investigating unexpected problems with your app.
+Don't worry though!
+This is totally normal and there's a specific set of steps you can take to solve these.
+Refer to our guide below and/or [these debugging slides](https://docs.google.com/presentation/d/1DUigTm6Uh43vatHkB4rFkVVIt1zf7zB7Z5tpGTy2oFY/edit#slide=id.g38d66bc5a_0175) for more a detailed look at debugging crashes and investigating unexpected problems with your app.

 ### Debugging Mindset